ryanvmai/ServerME/Collaborator-Guide.md

 Use the `main` branch for bug fixes or minor work that is intended for the current release stream.
+If you are working on a specific issue or feature, use the designated branch assigned in the issue.
+If you are creating your own feature that is likely to disrupt the current release, create a new branch.

 ## Steps for contributing